Saylor Poffenbarger

-Saylor Poffenbarger (born April 14, 2003) is an American college basketball player for the Maryland Terrapins of the Big Ten Conference.
-She previously played for the UConn Huskies and the Arkansas Razorbacks.
+Saylor Poffenbarger (born April 14, 2003) is an American professional basketball player for the Phoenix Mercury of the Women's National Basketball Association (WNBA).
+She played college basketball for the UConn Huskies, Arkansas Razorbacks, and Maryland Terrapins.

 High school career

 Poffenbarger attended Middletown High School in Middletown, Maryland.
 As a junior, she averaged 21.2 points, 12.7 rebounds, and 5.9 assists per game, being named Maryland Ms. Basketball at the end of the season.
 She committed to play college basketball at the University of Connecticut.

 College career

 Poffenbarger enrolled early at UConn during the 2020–21 season.
 After playing sparingly as a freshman, appearing in 12 games, she entered the transfer portal.

 In November 2021, Poffenbarger announced her commitment to the University of Arkansas to play for the Arkansas Razorbacks.
-Despite being ineligible to play her first year on campus, Poffenbarger made an immediate impact.
+Despite being ineligible to play her first year on campus, Poffenbarger participated in team activities such as scouting opponents.
 The following season, she received the honor of SEC Freshman of the Week multiple times, leading Arkansas to their best start in league play since the 2005–06 season.
 On November 30, 2023, Poffenbarger set a school record with 23 rebounds in a 71–58 victory over Florida State.
 She finished her redshirt sophomore season, averaging 10.2 points and 11.2 rebounds per game, before entering the transfer portal for a second time.

 On April 22, 2024, Poffenbarger announced her commitment to the University of Maryland, College Park to play for the Maryland Terrapins.

+Poffenbarger missed two games in her redshirt junior year due to a leg injury.
+She had a season-high 17 rebounds in a loss to USC on January 8, 2025.